sonniebailey/sonniebailey.github.io/about-content.md

 No. At the end of our engagement, you'll receive one or more emails that will summarise the key things we discussed.
 This will include any advice that we provide, including reasons and risks associated with that advice.
 However, this service is not about providing a comprehensive, written financial plan.

+Frankly: I don't want to spend my time writing long, detailed, highly personalised reports, and I don't want to charge more than I currently do for the time it would take.

 ### Do you provide an ongoing service?

-No. I only provide one-off services, not ongoing engagements.
+I love having ongoing relationships with clients.
+I love staying in touch with past clients and finding out how they are going after we've worked together.
+It is one of the most rewarding parts of my job.

+But that doesn't translate to an ongoing service engagement, which results in you committing to pay Fairhaven Wealth on an ongoing basis.

+In this sense, Fairhaven Wealth only provides one-off services.
+You can engage Fairhaven Wealth again in the future, but the onus is on you to make that decision and re-engage.

 This is fundamentally different from a lot of providers of financial services.
-Most engagements, particularly those provided by financial planners and investment advisers, are ongoing arrangements, which involve a commitment to provide ongoing services – not to mention, a commitment to pay ongoing fees.
+Most engagements, particularly those provided by financial planners and investment advisers, are ongoing arrangements, which involve the adviser committing to provide ongoing services – not to mention, a commitment on you to pay ongoing fees.

 For many people, ongoing service arrangements are appropriate and suitable.
 If you want or need an ongoing arrangement like this, then Fairhaven Wealth will not be right for you.

 However, if you want to work on a one-off basis, and don't want to feel "locked" into an ongoing service – and fee – arrangement, then Fairhaven Wealth's service might be appropriate for you.

-### What about questions afterwards?
+#### What about questions afterwards?
 Can I schedule reviews?

-Of course, we can have an ongoing *relationship*.
-I love staying in touch with past clients!
-It is one of the most rewarding parts of my job.
-But that doesn't translate to an ongoing *professional* engagement, which results in you committing to pay Fairhaven Wealth on an ongoing basis.

 If you have questions that arise after the engagement is complete, I'm just an email or a phone call away.